-The Board of Trustees has considered the need for a specific internal audit function and has decided: To buy-in an internal audit service from Jill McCall.
+The Board of Trustees has considered the need for a specific internal audit function and has decided to buy in internal audit services, which were obtained firstly from Jill McCall, and on her ceasing provision of this service, secondly from Neil Hopkins.

-The internal reviewer's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial and other systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial and other systems.
 In particular, the checks carried out in the current period included: